 5. Higher Authorities: Woodside Priory School, Father Martin and Education Places

-Two years later, we met and were taken with Father Martin, the head of the Benedictine community at Woodside Priory School — a college preparatory school with its roots in a 1500 year old tradition of Catholic Benedictine education that nurtures heart, mind, and soul.
+Two years later, we met and were taken with Father Martin, the head of the Benedictine community at Woodside Priory School — a college preparatory school rooted in a 1500-year-old tradition of Catholic Benedictine education that nurtures heart, mind, and soul.
 He and the school inspired us to push the boundaries of traditional educational spaces.
 Many of our private and public education clients over the years have benefitted from our holistic approach to learning environments.

 6. Stanford Graduate School of Business: Space Counts

 Back at Stanford University, the Graduate School of Business (GSB) no longer supported its teaching methodologies, undermining its ability to stay competitive with peer institutions.
 For the GSB, MKThink conducted an extensive stay-or-go analysis that assessed the utilization and needs of current facilities.
 This was our first foray into an analytic, data-driven approach to space, occupancy, and utilization in connection to the organization and culture we were serving.
 Informed by stakeholder interviews, site observations, and surveys of peer institutions, the project team defined optimal design criteria and space requirements and proposed three strategic alternatives.
 The GSB opted to relocate its campus on an accelerated schedule.
 The Knight Management Center opened its doors in April 2011.

 7. Mission Bay Pavilions: Small is the New Big